francois-rd/coma/docs/source/examples/cli.rst

 .. note::

-    We also added a new :obj:`post_run_hook` conveniently defined using ``coma``'s :doc:`hook <../hooks/index>` decorator.
-This hook simply prints out the attributes of the :obj:`extras` config after the command is executed
+    We also added a new :obj:`post_run_hook` conveniently defined using ``coma``'s :doc:`hook <../tutorials/hooks/index>` decorator.
+This hook simply prints out the attributes of the :obj:`extras` config after the command is executed.

 .. code-block:: python